 I had a chance to see an in-store concert by punk rocker Andrew WK at Neptoon Records.
 It was a wild and crazy show that I will never forget.

-A random scene from a neighborhood church:
+Words of wisdom from a neighborhood church: